ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 ### Invoking the Sunrise/Sunset Service Using the 'sunriseApi' Client

-Execute the command below to invoke the service using this client.
+In the CLI, navigate to the location in which you have the `sunrise_client.bal` file and execute the command below to invoke the service using this client.

 ```bash
 ballerina run sunrise_client.bal